taufiqnagori/Customer-Segmentation-/README.md

 - Age: Age of the customer
 - Annual Income (k$): Annual Income of the customer
 - Spending Score (1-100): Score assigned by the mall based on customer behavior and spending nature.

+## Prerequisites

+To run this project, you need to have Python 3 installed on your system along with the following libraries:

+- pandas
+- matplotlib
+- tkinter
+- sklearn

+## Installation

+You can install the required libraries using pip.
+Open a command prompt or terminal and run the following command:

+## Usage

+To use this project, follow these steps:

+1. Clone the repository to your local machine.
+2. Open a command prompt or terminal and navigate to the project directory.
+3. Run the customer_seg.py file in Visual Studio Code or other IDE.
+4. Select the CSV file, features and Clusters of the CSV File and Click the Segemnt Clusters Button to get the Output.

+## Licence

+This project is licensed under the MIT License - see the LICENSE file for details.